Galileo Technologies stock

 - What is Galileo Technologies's valuation?

 - Galileo Technologies's valuation has not been publicly disclosed.
+Private company valuations are typically set during funding rounds and are not always reported publicly.

 - Can I sell my Galileo Technologies stock?